DrMichaelGuo/quiz-questions-and-answers/Chapter 1_Quiz questions and Answers.md

-**Which tool is commonly used for creating interactive data visualisations?**
+**9. Which tool is commonly used for creating interactive data visualisations?**

 a) SPSS